How To Stop Overthinking At Night

 Techniques like meditation, breathing exercises, or progressive muscle relaxation can calm your mind and stop the overthinking spiral.

-Give the 4-7-8 breathing method a go: inhale for 4 seconds, hold for 7, then exhale slowly over 8.
+Give the 4-7-8 breathing method a go: Inhale for 4 seconds, hold for 7, then exhale slowly for a count of 8.

 Using these relaxation tools regularly could seriously boost your sleep quality.